akce/footwm-chez/README.md

     $ make install-config

+The footwm source can be run in-place, just add its path to CHEZSCHEMELIBDIRS and `bin` to your shell's PATH environment variables.
+However, this should probably only be done if you're modifying the code.

-Note that dependencies are not tracked, so if you make changes to any of the library files, you'll need to rebuild everything from scratch. ie,
+Note that footwm dependencies are not tracked, so if you make changes to any of the library files, you'll need to rebuild everything from scratch. ie,

     $ make clean && make